Elevenlabs AudioNative Player

 });

-In the above example, we retrieve a user with ID 1 along with his posts.
-By using the include parameter in the findUnique function, we can retrieve related records from another model.
+In the above example, we retrieve a user with ID 1 and his posts.
+We can retrieve related records from another model by using the include parameter in the findUnique function.

 Prisma.js also makes it easy to create relationships between records in the database.
 For example, to add a new post to the database and assign it to a particular user, we can use the create function: